National Provider Data Bank Dispute Resolution and Appeals

 Under the HCIA, certain types of information must be reported to the NPDB, including medical malpractice payments; certain types of “adverse actions” against providers by governmental agencies, hospitals, and healthcare entities; and sanctions by state medical boards.

-If you are (or believe that you will be) the subject of an NPDB report, you should consult with your attorney to discuss your rights and legal options under HCIA to best protect your career, professional and financial interests.
+If you are (or believe that you will be) the subject of an NPDB report, you should consult with your health law attorney to discuss your rights and legal options under HCIA to best protect your career, professional and financial interests.
 If you have questions about the NPDB process, our firm can help.
-Contact us today for a free initial evaluation.
+Contact us today for a confidential evaluation.